noidlehq/wallet/README.md

 # wallet

-Wallet or personal data manager.
+Wallet + Cloud agent.

 ## Vision

-Wallet that holds your personal data to transact with services that either want to customize their app's experience based on whatever personal data you are willing to share.
+Wallet interfaces with your personal data to transact with services that want to customize their app's experience based on whatever personal data you are willing to share.

 Examples:
-- Rules to generate your avatar
+- Instantiate your avatar in VR
-- Health data
+- Access your health data
-- Calendar
+- Manage your calendar
-- Musical taste
+- Learn about your musical taste

 Beyond reading your data, those apps can also write to your personal data store.
-The wallet therefore needs to have an always-online twin in the cloud with which your local wallet syncs whenever it boots up.
+The wallet therefore needs to have an always-online twin in the cloud with which your local device-bound wallet syncs whenever it boots up.

 Interested parties should be able to interface with your remote twin and see what kind of assets you offer, and then request those from you.
 In the event of a request, your digital twin will ping you, or you can set up rules whereby you may let your remote agent automatically handle requests from you.